Multi-resolution Enhancement for Full Spectrum Neural Representations

-In this paper, we present the Wavelet Implicit Enhancement Network (WIEN-INR), an INR-based compressive framework that encodes multi-resolution wavelet coefficients and integrates a compact enhancement module to enhance the representation capability of any coordinate-based INRs.
-The proposed design mitigates the low-frequency bias of standard INRs through a frequency-divided representation, ensures full-spectrum approximation via multi-resolution modeling, and extends representational capacity by introducing a novel INR enhancement architecture that enables the preservation of high-frequency details with a small network.
-We demonstrate that WIEN-INR achieves significant improvements in compressive neural representation—across accuracy, training time, spectral fidelity, texture preservation, and robustness—which collectively address several challenges faced by INR-based methods in efficiently representing scientific data.
-We showcase the effectiveness of the proposed framework across a wide range of complex scientific datasets, including high-resolution X-ray diffraction, 4D inelastic neutron spectroscopy, and ultra-fast X-ray scattering, demonstrating its robustness across domains of vastly different scales and modalities.
-We also discuss the robustness of using different hyperparameter choices and network configurations.
-Finally, we discuss how INR-based representations open up new possibilities for scientific data storage, analysis and discovery.\\
+In this paper, we present the Wavelet Integrated Enhancement Network (\textbf{WIEN-INR}), an INR-based hierarchical framework that operates in the multiresolution wavelet domain.
+WIEN-INR deploys multiple subnetworks to model different time-frequency content and uses a compact enhancement module to increase the representation capacity of small coordinate-based INRs to better capture high-frequency details.
+The proposed architecture is supported by a mathematical theory; it is designed with the objective of retaining full-spectrum information while achieving shorter training time and smaller networks for storage.
+We tested WIEN-INR across a diverse set of scientific datasets, including high-resolution X-ray diffraction \cite{ni2025cu3au}, 4D inelastic neutron scattering \cite{petsch2023high}, ultra-fast X-ray scattering \cite{Chen2022ljv}, coherent diffraction imaging \cite{Favre2020} and ptychography \cite{ESRF_ID01_SiemensStar_2019}, demonstrating significant improvements in rate-distortion, spectral fidelity, texture preservation, and robustness across domains of vastly different scales and modalities.
+We also evaluate the sensitivity of the method to different hyperparameter choices and network configurations, demonstrating robust performance that supports generalization with minimal tuning costs.